 Dr Ilias Trispiotis

-I joined the School of Law in September 2014.
+I am an Associate Professor in the School of Law.
 I hold a PhD and LLM (distinction) from University College London (UCL) Faculty of Laws, and an LLB from the University of Athens.
 Before joining Leeds I have been a Visiting Scholar at Harvard Law School and a Teaching Fellow at UCL Laws.
 Since March 2014 I have been a Fellow of the UK Higher Education Academy.

 - Programme Leader LLM International Human Rights Law